jon49/blog/content/post/scribble_filter_now_available_and_other_muses.md

 could probably slice that time down.
 So, that will take quite a bit of money to make this project worth it!
 For a programmer marketing can be the most difficult part and it is also the most important part.
-You can make the best program in the world, but if you canâ€™t market it, it might as well not even exist!
+You can make the best program in the world, but if you can’t market it, it might as well not even exist!

-Iâ€™ll try and get the trial version out in the next week or so.
+I’ll try and get the trial version out in the next week or so.
 Wife is about to have a baby so it might take a little longer.